-5.2 Options assessments
+Options assessments

-Having identified where, when, and how much additional capacity we need across our network in RIIO-ED2 (Section 3) and established the long-list of potential solutions (Section 5.1) including the availability of flexibility (Section 4), we need to identify the optimal combination and sequence of solutions for every constraint.
+4.2 Having identified where, when, and how much additional capacity we need across our network in RIIO-ED2 (Section 3) and established the long-list of potential solutions (Section 4.1) including the applicability of flexibility (Section 5), we need to identify the optimal combination and sequence of solutions for every constraint.

-5.2.1 The information we need to assess solutions
+4.2.1 The information we need to assess solutions

 To assess solutions we need to understand their costs and capabilities.
 For most solutions we do this by maintaining close links with manufacturers and industry, delivering innovation projects, monitoring other DNOs' innovation projects, and using our experience.
-To understand the costs and capabilities of flexibility services, we tendered for every forecast constraint that our load related plan is seeking investment to address (Section 4).
+To understand the costs and capabilities of flexibility services, we tendered for every forecast constraint that our load related plan is seeking investment to address (Section 5).

-5.2.2 Overarching assessment criteria - the principles
+4.2.2 Our solution assessment criteria